The Birth of Mega Man – 2011 Developer Interview

 Kitamura: After that, more and more robot masters started coming to me.
 I gave them all a general personality.
 I got a lot of hints for the gameplay out of their profiles.

-Ariga: It feels like any one of those characters could be the hero in their own game.
+Ariga: It feels like any one of them could be the hero in their own game.

 Kitamura: I’ve read some of your comics, by the way.
 In your work, it seems like you’ve wanted to put more of a spotlight on the different bosses, drawing them with great care and detail.
 Is that true?